Relentless2strive/data-science-capstone-project/README.md

-# data-science-capstone-project
-My data science capstone project fo folium file use google colab to open in lab i was getting OS error
+for folium file use google colab to open in lab i was getting OS error